cchitsiang/awesome-stars/topics.md

 - [EddieHubCommunity/LinkFree](https://github.com/EddieHubCommunity/LinkFree) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [CodelyTV/typescript-ddd-example](https://github.com/CodelyTV/typescript-ddd-example) - 🔷🎯 TypeScript DDD Example: Complete project applying Hexagonal Architecture and Domain-Driven Design patterns
-- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.
+- [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler, and package manager – all in one
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [0xb4lamx/nestjs-boilerplate-microservice](https://github.com/0xb4lamx/nestjs-boilerplate-microservice) - Nestjs Microservice boilerplate: apply DDD, CQRS, and Event Sourcing within an event driven architecture
 - [ever-co/ever-demand](https://github.com/ever-co/ever-demand) - Ever® Demand™ - Open-Source Commerce Platform for On-Demand Economy and Digital Marketplaces